dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/receiving_responses_via_email.md

 ## F.A.Q.

 ### This all seems too complicated.
 Is there an easier way to receive email inside of Screendoor?
 Yes, there is a simpler way.
-All you need to do is select the "Email Only" project template when you create your project.
+All you need to do is select the "Shared Inbox" project template when you create your project.
 This way, your project is pre-configured to receive responses via email.

 ![email only](../images/email_only.png)